-Something of a classic during British summertime, a good blackcurrant sorbet is fresh, sharp and bursting with flavour.
-My version is soft, yielding and scoopable straight from the freezer.
-Pure frozen refreshment.
+A classic of British summertime, a good blackcurrant sorbet is fresh, sharp, and bursting with vibrant flavour.
+My version is soft, smooth, and scoopable straight from the freezer.
+It’s pure, frozen refreshment.

 It’s not difficult to make this sorbet .
 It’s as easy as cooking the fruit with water and sugar, straining the cooked fruit and then churning.
 The hardest part is waiting for it to firm up in the freezer.
 Here are the full instructions:

-- Put the blackcurrants, sugar and water into a medium-sized heavy-based pan and heat moderately to dissolve the sugar
+- Step 1: Put the blackcurrants, sugar and water into a medium-sized heavy-based pan and heat moderately to dissolve the sugar.

-- Turn up the heat, bring to the boil and cook for 2 minutes, until the fruit is soft and can easily be crushed with the back of a wooden spoon
+- Step 2: Turn up the heat, bring to the boil and cook for 2 minutes, until the fruit is soft and can easily be crushed with the back of a wooden spoon.

-- When the sorbet is beginning to hold it’s shaping whisk the egg white until nicely frothy and pour into the mix.
-Continue to churn until firm
+- Step 5: When the sorbet is beginning to hold it’s shaping whisk the egg white until nicely frothy and pour into the mix.
+Continue to churn until firm.

 Churning Sorbet without a Machine